 Roadway Design Issues to Address:

-Discussion of the Wall outside the ROW - inside the easement there will be an easement outside the ROW.
+Discussion of the Retaining Wall: Wall located outside the 60’ ROW leaving 20’ from the existing 80’ access easement.
+However, wall needs to be a couple feet from ROW.
+Good possibility a temporary work agreement/easement will be necessary for construction of the retaining wall.
+Owner is responsible for wall maintenance

 Concrete sidewalks will be needed.
 Sidewalk both sides were shown as worst case situation for estimation.
 One side for walk can be supported by the County.
+WC Twp needs to approve sidewalk on one side of street.
 Both sides sidewalk may be needed along the TIF portion.
 Chris would like to maintain the walkway that exists outside the easement

 Location of water in ROW is an issue.

-Mrs Mefford‘s property has an option to purchase so they cannot alter the site.
+Mrs Mefford‘s property has an option to purchase so they cannot discuss alterations to the site.
 Unless imminent domain is used.

-Maintaining utilities during construction: Chris w/ has talked to Duke about this.
+Maintaining utilities during construction: Chris W has talked to Duke about this.

 Bell, Duke Energy and possibly cable company will be in 18' in the private property for pole line.
 Payment may make them move faster but not certain. they can hold up the project and have done so in the past as the county cannot force them to do things.
+Bell has been primary offender.

-Due to Bell: Be sure it is in the notes so if there is a delay the contractor cannot get paid for the project not moving forward.
+Contract Note: Need to account for utility delays within road construction contract.
+Be sure it is in the notes so if there is a delay the contractor cannot get paid for the project not moving forward.
+BCEO usually waits until utilities have moved before awarding or authorizing start of construction.
+Butler Tech needs to determine what their policy will be if the oversee/manage road construction contract.

 Issue of keeping water in service is an issue to address.
 There may be an alternate service to switch out temporarily.
-This needs to be verified.
+This needs to be verified with BC Water Department – Constance Kepner

 One pole at Cinday will need to be relocated?
 The main line pole clears the project per Chris.
 Grading may impact it.
 The grading may cause it to move???
+Need to account for future signal design.

 Maintaining traffic will be an issue.

-Detention will be provided on the project site.
+Detention & Water Quality will be provided on the project site for roadway & Butler Tech.

 Plan prep: